This is a full, detailed, in-depth tour of these masterpieces of Victorian art.

 The Church was unable to prevent the flow of Wycliffe’s ideas, and Rome now permits the Bible to be translated into languages other than the (non-original) Latin.

 Ford Madox Brown featured a full selection of local figures and friends as inspiration for the faces.
 Wycliffe is modelled by Frederic Shields, the local artist who was originally going to share the murals with Brown.
 John of Gaunt is Harold Rathbone, a pupil of Brown.
 Constance of Castile, Duchess of Lancaster, wearing the bright red dress, is Mrs Henry Boddington.
-Chaucer is Frederic Shields, who should have shared the Murals job with Brown.
-Simon Sudbury, Archbishop of Canterbury, the seated bishop, is the Town Hall organist Dr Kendrick Pyne.
+Simon Sudbury, Archbishop of Canterbury, the seated bishop, is the Town Hall organist Dr James Kendrick Pyne.
 William Courtenay, the standing bishop, is Brown himself.

 Join Ed Glinert or John Alker as they unveil the many stories behind these masterpieces; as they describe the background to each, explain who sat for the main characters, relate just how much politics went into the choice of the stories chosen and bring the murals to life, inter-twining them with the history of the city and England.